bittush8789/AI-Agents-to-Empower-Doctors/README.md

 # AI Agents to Empower Doctors

-This is a Streamlit-based web application that leverages AI agents to provide medical diagnosis and treatment recommendations.
-The application utilizes OpenAI's GPT-3.5-turbo-16k model to analyze patient symptoms and medical history, and provide preliminary diagnosis and treatment plans.
+This Streamlit-based web application leverages AI agents to provide medical diagnosis and treatment recommendations.
+The application utilizes the LLama model to analyze patient symptoms and medical history and provide preliminary diagnosis and treatment.

 ## Features